Embedding Recycling for Language Models

 \section{Related Work}

-Transformer-based pretrained language models (PLMs) are typically first pretrained over a large text corpus and then fine-tuned on a downstream task.
-Recent work analyzing the structures of neural networks has shown that different layers within transformer models extract different features from textual data.
-Studies using canonical correlation analysis have found that the shallower layers tend to converge earlier in training than the deeper layers \cite{raghu2017svcca,morcos2018insights}. \citet{kovaleva2019revealing} observed that the last layers of BERT change the most substantially during fine-tuning, suggesting that earlier layers tend to extract universal features whereas later layers focus on task-specific modeling.
+The embedding recycling technique we investigate is based on findings from prior work suggesting that not all layers of a pretrained transformer are equally important for end-task finetuning.
+Shallower layers tend to converge earlier in training than deeper layers \citep{raghu2017svcca,morcos2018insights}, and weights of later layers change more than earlier ones \citep{kovaleva2019revealing}, suggesting that earlier layers tend to extract universal features whereas later layers focus on task-specific modeling. \citet{Lee2019WhatWE} find that 90\% of fully fine-tuned performance can be reached when fine-tuning only the final quarter of a transformer's layers and leaving the rest frozen.

-This tendency of deeper layers to learn task-specific knowledge has led to a variety of work finding that it is often not necessary to train all the layers of a model. \citet{Lee2019WhatWE} found that only a fourth of the final layers in BERT and RoBERTa need to be fine-tuned to achieve 90\% of the fully fine-tuned performance.
-Other work explored adaptive approaches that vary the number of frozen layers over the course of training, approaching or exceeding the performance of fully fine-tuned models while substantially speeding up the training process \cite{raghu2017svcca, Xiao2019FastDL, Brock2017FreezeOutAT}.

-Similar to our work, some of the prior work on dynamic freezing also employed caching mechanisms to eliminate the cost of the forward pass for frozen layers \cite{Liu2021AutoFreezeAF,he2021pipetransformer}.
-However, in that work the dynamic choice of how many layers to freeze means that the cached activations are only useful at training time and only for a single task; we propose caching embeddings from the pretrained model, which can then be reused across multiple downstream tasks and applied at inference time as well.
+Several proposed methods vary the number of frozen layers over the course of training, approaching or exceeding the performance of fully fine-tuned models while substantially speeding up the training process \citep{raghu2017svcca, Xiao2019FastDL, Brock2017FreezeOutAT}.
+Similar to our approach, some dynamic freezing methods also employed caching mechanisms \citep{Liu2021AutoFreezeAF,he2021pipetransformer}, but the dynamic number of frozen layers means the cache applies only at training time and only for a single task.
+In contrast, we cache embeddings from the pretrained model, which can then be reused across multiple downstream tasks and applied at inference time as well.